Scientific Name: Crotalus ruber

 DIET: This species typically feeds on small rabbits and birds that call the coastal hills home, but the occasional lizard can be added to its meal as well.

 PHYSICAL CHARACTERISTICS: The back of this snake ranges from tan to red in color.
 A distinguishing feature of this species is a series of dark red diamonds, from which its name “red diamond” is derived, outlined by a tannish white border.
-The red diamond rattlesnake is fairly large in size, ranging from 30 to 60 inches in length, with the longest recorded specimen measuring in at around 65 inches.
+The red diamond rattlesnake is fairly large in size, ranging from 30 to 65 inches in length.
 Males of the species can be distinguished from females by their shorter, more blunt tails.
 Juvenile red diamond rattlesnakes are usually dull gray in color, and do not receive their distinctive red diamonds until a few sheds.

 Deck of Diamonds?